What is OverDrive?

 OverDrive is a vendor (like OCLC or EBSCO).
-Their product features downloadable audiobooks, ebooks, magazines, and streaming video.
+Their product features downloadable audiobooks, ebooks, and magazines.
 Wisconsin's OverDrive site is branded "Wisconsin's Digital Library" and can be found here: https://wplc.overdrive.com/.

 - There are links to OverDrive/Wisconsin's Digital Library from the SCLS Resources pages (http://www.scls.info/resources and http://www.scls.info/resources/name.html).

 - Each library can have a link to the service from their website.
 OverDrive has a collection of graphics and promotional materials that you may use.

 - MARC records for individual titles are loaded into LINKcat by SCLS staff and can be loaded into other catalogs.

 Publicity materials are available in the form of sample press releases, bookmarks, flyers, and shelftalkers -- see OverDrive Promotional Materials for samples and ordering information.